Integrated development environment: History

 IDEs initially became possible when developing via a console or terminal.
-Early systems could not support one, since programs were prepared using flowcharts, entering programs with punched cards (or paper tape, etc.) before submitting them to a compiler.
-Dartmouth BASIC was the first language to be created with an IDE (and was also the first to be designed for use while sitting in front of a console or terminal).
-Its IDE (part of the Dartmouth Time Sharing System) was command-based, and therefore did not look much like the menu-driven, graphical IDEs popular after the advent of the Graphical User Interface.
+Early systems could not support one, since programs were submitted to a compiler or assembler via punched cards, paper tape, etc. Dartmouth BASIC was the first language to be created with an IDE (and was also the first to be designed for use while sitting in front of a console or terminal).
+Its IDE (part of the Dartmouth Time-Sharing System) was command-based, and therefore did not look much like the menu-driven, graphical IDEs popular after the advent of the graphical user interface.
 However it integrated editing, file management, compilation, debugging and execution in a manner consistent with a modern IDE.

 Maestro I is a product from Softlab Munich and was the world's first integrated development environment for software.
 Maestro I was installed for 22,000 programmers worldwide.
 Until 1989, 6,000 installations existed in the Federal Republic of Germany.
 Maestro was arguably the world leader in this field during the 1970s and 1980s.
 Today one of the last Maestro I can be found in the Museum of Information Technology at Arlington in Texas.

 One of the first IDEs with a plug-in concept was Softbench.
 In 1995 Computerwoche commented that the use of an IDE was not well received by developers since it would fence in their creativity.

-As of January 2021, the three IDEs whose download pages are most commonly searched for are Visual Studio, Eclipse and Android Studio.
+As of August 2023, the most commonly searched for IDEs on Google Search were Visual Studio, Visual Studio Code, and Eclipse.